ultrasaurus/test-first-teaching/learn_ruby/index.md

 *	http://www.ruby-forum.com
 *	http://stackoverflow.com/

-If you didn’t find the answer and you need to ask your question:
+If you didn't find the answer and you need to ask your question:

 1. Include version numbers:
     $ ruby -v